 Church members are in a covenant relationship with God.
 Justification and sanctification are gifts from God because of the atoning sacrifice of Jesus Christ.
 It is important that we don’t get the idea that justification and sanctification are a reward we earn when we change our behavior by exercising our will power (See note 1 below).
 That would be like a man thinking that by disciplined eating and exercising he could earn the resurrection.
 We’re not justified or sanctified through exercising will power.
 We’re justified and sanctified by “yielding [our] hearts unto God”.

 I need to add a word of caution before finishing.
 In part 1, I indicated that I was writing for the average church member, the 90% plus who are honestly striving, not perfectly so, but with real intent to be true followers of Christ.
 The scripture clearly teach that repentance, the justification part, can be quick and easy—if we have real intent.
 If someone should twist this and think they can willfully sin and quickly repent, I feel sorry for them.
 God will not be mocked (Jacob 6:8-9).

 My goal has been to help my readers see the basics of repentance through the doctrines of justification and sanctification.
 There are other gospel terms that need to be bought into the discussion.
 Terms that help us to have a more complete understanding of the gospel of Jesus Christ.
 For example, remission of sins, born again, fire and the Holy Ghost, mighty change, and etc. Click here to read a three part essay on these doctrines.

-Note 1: Click for chapter titled: Reformation or Repentance
+Note 1: Click for post on the difference between: Reformation or Repentance